HeiderJeffer/Siemens-Energy-Digitalization-Transformation-Engineer/README.md

 * 🌍 Scalability across Siemens Energy’s global factory network

 This repository is not just code — it’s a **vision** of how digitalization can empower engineers, free talent from repetitive tasks, and create smarter, more resilient factories for the future of energy.

-# ⚡ Smart Factory Digitalization Framework

-Welcome to the **Smart Factory Digitalization Framework** – a prototype project showcasing how **Siemens Energy’s digital transformation vision** can be brought to life with **low-cost, high-impact automation**.

-This project demonstrates how **open-source tools (Python, Pandas, Matplotlib)** can replace hours of repetitive, manual reporting with a **fully automated workflow** that:

-* 📂 Ingests factory Excel reports
-* 🧹 Cleans, validates, and monitors data quality
-* 📊 Generates daily production summaries automatically
-* 🚨 Detects anomalies in real time (e.g., sudden production drops)
-* 📈 Provides clear dashboards for managers and engineers

-Unlike traditional heavy RPA systems, this framework is **lightweight, scalable, and cost-optimized** — delivering measurable benefits such as:

-* ⏱ **20–30% reduction** in repetitive reporting work
-* 💰 **€60,000–180,000 yearly savings** (Trento site estimate)
-* 🌍 Scalability across Siemens Energy’s global factory network

-This repository is not just code — it’s a **vision** of how digitalization can empower engineers, free talent from repetitive tasks, and create smarter, more resilient factories for the future of energy.

 ## ⚡ Quick Start Demo